igorrosenberg/js_playground/README.md

 This repo saves *experiments* in JS.
 The code below should be seen as sandbox futilities.

-The source code is available in the docs sub-directory, served as gh-pages, and can be reached via the
-<a href="https://igorrosenberg.github.io/js_playground/">gh-pages index</a>.

 #### js_playground

 Immediate feedback while coding in javascript : enter javascript code in the textarea, and the result of the execution is displayed below, whenever a key is pressed.